Frequently Asked Questions

 Regulation and repair: this varies depending on what needs to be fixed.
 A well-maintained piano that needs touch-up regulation might take one hour.
 A piano that's been neglected for years will likely need considerable work.

 Other than tuning, the hourly rate is $50.
-Travel expense for service calls is 50 cents per mile after the first 20 miles; the first 20 miles are free.
+Travel expense for service calls is 50 cents per mile after the first 20 miles; the first 20 miles is free.

 Is Work Guaranteed?